nqn524/WebAppControl/README.md

  **NOTE: The Service UUID and Characteristic UUID MUST be different**
  - `Example` represents the name of the Arduino when broadcasting, change this to something like your team name or something similar to seperate it from other teams robots

+# Disclaimer when using the IMU

+The Arduino that we are using has an on board IMU that allows you to get the boards linear acceleration, angular acceleration and magnetic field strength in all three axis.
+If you plan on using it then make sure to use the library called `Arduino_BMI270_BMM150` and **NOT** `Arduino_LSM9DS1`.
+A lot of online documentation (including official Arduino documentation) says to use the wrong library.
+Thankfully the syntax between the two libraries is identical, the only difference between them is the model of IMU they are compatible with.
+The IMU on the Arduino Nano 33 BLE sense Rev2 is made up of the 3-axis accelerometer and gyroscope `BMI270`, and the 3-axis magnetometer `BMM150`.

 # How to use website

 1. Connect your Arduino to power